ddnexus/pagy/docs/guides/how-to.md

   @decorated_records = records.decorate # or YourDecorator.method(records) whatever works
   ```
 - **Custom scope/count**
-  - The default pagy `collection.count(:all)` may not get the actual count:
+  - If the default pagy doesn't get the right count:
   ```ruby controller
   # pass the right count to pagy (that will directly use it skipping its own `collection.count(:all)`)
   @pagy, @records = pagy(:offset, custom_scope, count: custom_count) # Example implementation